femtomc/mlax/README.md

 The idea here is that when `mx.compile` performs symbolic tracing through the above process, all the operations which occurs on `mx.array` are directly MLX operations.
 The result is a transpiler from JAX computations whose primitives have conversion rules (to equivalent MLX operations) to an MLX computation graph.

-This can even be used to do fun & dumb things like `mx.compile` a `jax.grad`:
+This can even be used to do fun & dumb things like `mx.compile` a JAX program transformed via `jax.grad`:

 ```python
 import jax.numpy as jnp